-- Ride only the bus to which you are assigned. - Visitors are not allowed to ride buses unless permission is first obtained from the Director of Transportation.
-Arrangements should be made by calling 870-543-4268. - Obey the instructions and directions of the driver.
+~9 , the Buc Ride only the bus to which you are assigned.
+Visitors are not allowed to ride buses unless permission is first obtained from the Director of Transportation.
+Arrangements should be made by calling 870-543-4268.
+Obeythe instructions and directions of the driver.
 Students are under his/her supervision.
-The driver will submit a written report of all bus violations to the school principal. - Do not distract the driver or disturb other riders on the bus.
-This means that students must remain reasonably quiet while on buses. - Remain seated while the bus is in motion or stopped, unless directed by the driver.
+The driver will submit a written report of all bus violations to the school principal.
+Do not distract the driver or disturb other riders on the bus.
+This means that students must remain reasonably quiet while on buses.
+Remain seated while the bus is in motion or stopped, unless directed by the driver.
+Legs and feet should not be in the aisle.
+Keep all books, lunches, coats, etc., out of the aisle of the bus.